Gregory-AM/Gregory-AM/README.md

 - 🌱 I’m currently learning [Flutter](https://flutter.dev/) to develop a PWA and Android Application.
 - ⚡ Fun fact: I'm a high-school dropout who has dedicated the last 10 Years to learning different programming languages.
 - 💬 Ask me about anything on my [Tumblr](https://gregoryam.tumblr.com/) page!
-- 🍵 Consider donating a cup of tea to me on [Ko-Fi](https://ko-fi.com/gregoryam) for $3 or more!
+- 🍵 Consider donating a cup of tea to me on [Ko-Fi](https://ko-fi.com/gregoryam) for $3!
 - 😄 Pronouns: He / Him

 <!--